-Considered to be one of the most consequential figures of the 20th century, Maya Angelou had a diverse career spanning five decades — first as a singer and dancer, then as a journalist and civil rights activist, and later as a memoirist, poet and screenwriter.
+Considered to be one of the most consequential figures of the 20th century, Maya Angelou had a diverse career spanning five decades—first as a singer and dancer, then as a journalist and civil-rights activist, and later as a memoirist, poet and screenwriter.

-As a precursor to the premiere, here's a look at five monumental achievements of the late Angelou, who died at the age of 86 in 2014.
+Here's a look at five monumental achievements of the late Angelou, who died at the age of 86 in 2014.

-She was a Civil Rights Activist
+She was a civil-rights activist.

 Having traveled the world and met with Malcolm X while living in Ghana, Maya Angelou returned to the U.S. in 1964 to help the black leader in his political efforts.
 However, soon after she arrived stateside, Malcolm X was assassinated.

-'Caged Bird' became one of the most prominent autobiographies ever written
+'Caged Bird' became one of the most prominent autobiographies ever written.

 Recalling her childhood experiences growing up in Arkansas to becoming a mother at 16, Angelou published I Know Why the Caged Bird Sings in 1969.
 It became an instant bestseller and stayed on the New York Times paperback bestseller list for the next two years.
 Nominated for a National Book Award in 1970, it is considered her most famous work.
 In 2011, Time magazine ranked it as one of the most influential books of modern times.

-She was the first black woman to write a screenplay for a major film release
+She was the first black woman to write a screenplay for a major film release.

 In 1972 Angelou expanded her writing and musical talents by writing and scoring Georgia, Georgia, a Swedish-American drama that would later be nominated for a Pulitzer Prize.
 She would go on to write for television, theatre, and would eventually reach her goal of directing a film with Down in the Delta in 1998.

-She was the first female inaugural poet in U.S. presidential history
+She was the first female inaugural poet in U.S. presidential history.

 In 1993 Angelou recited her poem, "On the Pulse of Morning," for President Bill Clinton's inauguration.
 She became the first African-American poet and first female poet to participate in a recitation for a U.S. president's inauguration.
-The only inaugural poet that came before her was Robert Frost who recited "The Gift Outright" during President John F. Kennedy's ceremony in 1961.
+The only inaugural poet who came before her was Robert Frost who recited "The Gift Outright" during President John F. Kennedy's ceremony in 1961.